havineshbaskar/CTS-Digital-Nurture-5.0-Deep-Skilling-/Week 1 PLSQL programming/Control_Structures/README.md

-# PLSQL Exercises - Exercise 1: Control Structures (MySQL 8.0)
+# PLSQL Exercises - Exercise 1: Control Structures

-## Objective

-To learn and implement control structures in MySQL using stored procedures and conditional statements (`IF`, `ELSEIF`, and `ELSE`).

-## Software Requirements
+## Description

-* MySQL Server 8.0
-* MySQL 8.0 Command Line Client or MySQL Workbench
+This project contains simple MySQL stored procedures to understand how control structures work.
+The programs use `IF`, `ELSEIF`, and `ELSE` statements to make decisions based on the input provided by the user.

-## Programs Included
+## Programs

 ### 1. CheckNumber

-Determines whether the given number is:

-* Positive
-* Negative
-* Zero

-**Example**

-* Input: `10`
-* Output: `Positive Number`

----
+Checks whether a number is positive, negative, or zero.

 ### 2. CheckGrade

-Determines the grade based on the marks entered.
+Displays the student's grade based on the marks entered.

-**Grading Criteria**

-* Marks ≥ 90 → Grade A
+* 90 and above – Grade A
-* Marks ≥ 75 → Grade B
+* 75 to 89 – Grade B
-* Marks ≥ 50 → Grade C
+* 50 to 74 – Grade C
-* Marks < 50 → Fail
+* Below 50 – Fail

-**Example**

-* Input: `82`
-* Output: `Grade B`

----

 ### 3. CheckVoting

-Determines whether a person is eligible to vote.
+Checks whether a person is eligible to vote based on age.

-**Criteria**

-* Age ≥ 18 → Eligible to Vote
+* Age 18 or above – Eligible to Vote
-* Age < 18 → Not Eligible to Vote
+* Below 18 – Not Eligible to Vote

-**Example**

-* Input: `20`
-* Output: `Eligible to Vote`

-## Concepts Used
+## Requirements

-* Stored Procedures
-* IF Statement
-* ELSEIF Statement
-* ELSE Statement
-* Input Parameters
+* MySQL Server 8.0
-* MySQL Delimiters
+* MySQL Command Line Client or MySQL Workbench

 ## How to Run

-1. Open MySQL 8.0 Command Line Client or MySQL Workbench.
+1. Open MySQL.
-2. Create and select the database.
+2. Create a database and select it using the `USE` command.
-3. Execute the SQL script.
+3. Run the SQL file.
-4. Call the required stored procedure using the `CALL` statement.
+4. Execute the required procedure using the `CALL` statement.

-5. View the output.
+## Output

+The procedures display the result based on the value entered by the user.

-## Learning Outcomes
+## Conclusion

-* Understood the use of control structures in MySQL.
-* Learned to create and execute stored procedures.
-* Implemented decision-making using conditional statements.
-* Gained hands-on experience with MySQL 8.0 stored programs.
+This exercise helped me understand how to create stored procedures and use conditional statements in MySQL to perform basic decision-making operations.